ucl-cssb/cneta/README.md

 There are 3 tree searching method:
 * exhaustive search (feasible for trees with fewer than 7 samples)
-* hill climbing (only works for unconstrained case for now)
+* hill climbing (applicable for trees with at least 5 samples)
-* genetic algorithm (may be slow, need improvement, not recommend to use)
+* genetic algorithm (may be slow, need improvement, deprecated)

 Please see run-svtreeml.sh to learn how to set different parameters